jakujobi/AkujobiP1Shell/docs/reviews/phase2_5_plan/USER_SUMMARY.md

 ### What You Got

-- ✅ 6 comprehensive planning documents
+-  SUCCESS 6 comprehensive planning documents
-- ✅ 106 pages of analysis and design
+-  SUCCESS 106 pages of analysis and design
-- ✅ 6 critical issues identified and solved
+-  SUCCESS 6 critical issues identified and solved
-- ✅ 50-test plan with 8 test classes
+-  SUCCESS 50-test plan with 8 test classes
-- ✅ Step-by-step implementation guide
+-  SUCCESS Step-by-step implementation guide
-- ✅ Visual diagrams and flows
+-  SUCCESS Visual diagrams and flows
-- ✅ Low-risk path to A+ grade
+-  SUCCESS Low-risk path to A+ grade

 ### Key Insight